albar965/littlenavmap-manual/src/en/AIRCRAFTPERF.rst

 (``gallons``, ``liter``) and can be entered in all available units independent of the program settings.

-Additional display of other fuel units can be enabled in the dialog ``Options`` on the tab :ref:`units`.
+Additional display of other fuel units can be enabled in the options dialog on the page :ref:`options-units`.

 See :ref:`toc-and-tod-paths` for details about the calculation of TOC and TOD.